RvN-R/milestone-3-missingpiece/TESTING.md

 * Load the Website.
 * Right click and select inspection.
 * Follow the Log In steps to log into JackSoundSystem profile.
-* Using either the navigation bar or remote view navigation bar <b>CLICK "Add to Inventory"</b>.
+* Using either the navigation bar or remote view navigation bar <b>CLICK "My Inventory"</b>.
 You should be transported to the "My Inventory" page.
 * Change screen size from desktop to tablet, then change from tablet to smaller devices and verfiy form and all of its attributes are appearing as designed.
 * When you arrive at the "My Inventory" page you will see a title that says "My Inventory" and below that will be a card with the inventory entry you just created when you tested the "Add Inventory" function.
 * <b>CLICK "Edit"</b> call to action button and a page almost identical to the "Add Inventory" will appear, prefilled with the inventory entry from the card your attempting to edit.